 Last update on 2021-09-06 / Affiliate links / Images from Amazon Product Advertising API

 Conclusion on Olive Tree Growth Rate

-Sunshine, quick-draining soil, airflow, infrequent deep watering, and seasonal feeding are the keys to the faster olive tree growth rate.
+Sunshine, quick-draining soil, airflow, infrequent deep watering, and seasonal feeding are the keys to the faster olive tree growth rate and extended olive tree lifespan.
 In case you live up North, bring your olive tree indoors to enjoy some warmth during cold seasons to ensure stable growth.

 Check out 20 tips on how to grow olive trees in pots indoors!

 Join our Facebook community: Olive Tree Growers and Enthusiasts